-4. Antimicrobial resistance affects countries in all regions and at all income levels.
+5. Antimicrobial resistance affects countries in all regions and at all income levels.
 Its drivers and consequences are exacerbated by poverty and inequality - for example, through unhealthy environments that enable the spread of infections; lack of access to water, sanitation and hygiene, and safe, good quality and affordable health services; and limited opportunities to make informed choices about behaviours to prevent and manage infections, especially the appropriate use of antibiotics.
+Changes in disease patterns, poverty and displacement of populations due to climate change are also likely to affect the emergence and spread of antimicrobial resistance.
+Its spread does not recognize country borders.

-5. In 2015 the Sixty-eighth World Health Assembly in resolution WHA68.7 adopted the global action plan on antimicrobial resistance and urged Member States to develop and implement national action plans on antimicrobial resistance, adapted to local contexts.
+6. In 2015 the Sixty-eighth World Health Assembly in resolution WHA68.7 adopted the global action plan on antimicrobial resistance and urged Member States to develop and implement national action plans on antimicrobial resistance, adapted to local contexts.
 Since antimicrobial resistance requires a comprehensive One Health response, WHO and the other Quadripartite organizations - namely the Food and Agriculture Organization of the United Nations, the United Nations Environment Programme and the World Organisation for Animal Health - have endorsed the global action plan and are collaborating on multisectoral actions for its implementation.

-6. As at November 2023, 178 countries had developed multisectoral national action plans on antimicrobial resistance.
+7. As at November 2023, 178 countries had developed multisectoral national action plans on antimicrobial resistance.
 However, in 2023 only 27% of countries reported implementing their national action plans effectively and only 11% had allocated national budgets to do so.

-7. The implementation of national action plans in the human health sector is often fragmented and limited to hospitals, despite the vast majority of antibiotic use being outside hospitals.
+8. An effective multisectoral One Health response to antimicrobial resistance requires strong and well-coordinated sector-specific capacities and actions.
+Within the human health sector, the implementation of national action plans is often fragmented and limited to hospitals, despite most antibiotic use being outside hospitals.
 Capacity to prevent, diagnose and treat bacterial infections and drug resistance, and the evidence base for policy development, are very limited in low- and middle-income countries.
 The integration of antimicrobial resistance interventions in health systems, and inter-dependencies with other health systems capacities and priorities, are often not recognized in strategies for universal health coverage or health emergencies.

-8. In line with resolution WHA72.5 (2019), in 2023 the Director-General reported to the Seventy-sixth World Health Assembly the need to accelerate the implementation of national action plans and proposed the development of a WHO strategic and operational framework to address drug-resistant bacterial infections in the human health sector.
+9. In line with resolution WHA72.5 (2019) on antimicrobial resistance, in 2023 the Director-General reported to the Seventy-sixth World Health Assembly the need to accelerate the implementation of national action plans on antimicrobial resistance and proposed the development of a WHO strategic and operational framework to address drug-resistant bacterial infections in the human health sector.
 Each of the other Quadripartite organizations has already developed a sector-specific antimicrobial resistance strategy or flagship report, but there is not yet one for the human health sector.
-Ahead of the 2024 High-level meeting of the United Nations General Assembly on antimicrobial resistance, there is urgent need to articulate sector-specific priorities and actions, including to inform global and country-level discussions on targets, financing, multisectoral collaboration, governance and accountability.
+Ahead of the 2024 high-level meeting of the United Nations General Assembly on antimicrobial resistance, there is urgent need to articulate sector-specific priorities and actions, including to inform global and country-level discussions on targets, financing, multisectoral collaboration, governance and accountability.